MatthewRalston/MatthewRalston.github.io/_posts/2024-07-29-python-programming-environment.md

 ---
 permalink: Python
 title: "Python programming environment"
-subtitle: "A Data Science for Python and R, statistics, modeling, calculation, algorithms, and other effects"
+description: "A Data Science for Python and R, statistics, modeling, calculation, algorithms, and other effects"
+categories: [ChatGPT, copypasta]
+tags: [copypasta, prose, meta]
+hidden: false # true tho
-author_profile: true
+pin: true
-hero_image: "dna2.png"
 ---

 # [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

 The Python programming language is a dynamically typed and simple language for the x86_64 system and beyond.
-It has a good ecosystem for data scientists, so long as their dependencies are properly audited.
+It has a ~~good~~ ecosystem for data scientists, so long as their dependencies are proper~~ly~~ ~~audited~~.

-Data scientists use Python for routine programming tasks, prototyping, and even production code.
-It is simple to understand from most C, smalltalk, and Perl procedural/imperative styles.
-It has a class system and Python style often suggests Object-Oriented Programming design principles be used where sensible.
+Data scientists use Python for ~~routine programming~~ tasks, ~~prototyping~~, and even ~~production code~~ if you want that.
+It is simple ~~to understand from most C, smalltalk, and Perl procedural/imperative styles~~.
+It has a ~~class~~ system and ~~Python~~ style often suggests ~~Object-Oriented Programming~~ design principles be used wherever there is nonsense.

-What makes Python shine, even in 2024, is the reasonable run time for most well-engineered questions, often targeting the < 5 minute to 30 minute timeframe, with rapid iteration and prototyping, testing, feedback, documentation, version control, and more.
+What makes Python shine, (*not* even) in ~~2024~~ 2018, is the ~~reasonable~~ run time for most well-engineered questions, often targeting the < 30 minute to 30hr timeframe, with ~~rapid iteration and prototyping~~ no value, just testing, feedback, documentation, version control, and more.

-I recommend personally to follow PyPA and PyPI conventions, PEP RFC, and Python style conventions whereever you can.
-Docstrings should be Sphinx compatible.
+I recommend personally to ~~follow PyPA and PyPI~~ societal conventions, PEP RFC, and Python style conventions whereever you can.
+Docstrings should 100$% be Sphinx compatible.
 Tests, `pyproject.toml|setup.py`, `config.py`, and `pytest` and `UnitTest` test compatibility.
+So you'll have to read a lot of dumb stuff to do a very few things to obey the societal expectations.
+Seriously...

 The current flavor of configuring a virtual environment to run your Django app, build your cyclotron's network firewall, or otherwise create a tool or application for download over PyPI is to use the PyPA tool `pipenv`.

 ## `pipenv` - Python version and dependency management

+>Don't use pipenv.
+In fact.
+Don't use keyboards because writing code on paper is much faster. \s (-_-,)

 The Python interpreter, and pip3, or other python system-level dependencies can be left to the user to install.
 Another 3rd party solution is [`pyenv`](https://github.com/pyenv/pyenv.git), which `pipenv` then recognizes upon reading `pyproject.toml` (`pipenv` supports PEP-621 RFC compatibility), will offer to download a local version of Python into `$HOME/.pyenv` for the user to use with a virtualenv, typically in `$HOME/.local/share/virtualenvs`.